zhiyichenGT/zhiyichen.github.io/index.md

 ### News

-Aug, 2021: I joined Georgia Tech as a PhD student.
+Aug, 2021: I joined Georgia Tech as a Ph.D. student.

 June, 2021: My work *Principal Gradient Direction and Confidence Reservoir Sampling for Continual Learning* is accepted at 30th International Conference on Artificial Neural Networks (ICANN 2021).